lbutlr093/fitbit-data-analysis/README.md

 # fitbit-data-analysis
 Project to analyze data collected from my fitbit devices over the last few years.
-The data includes weight, heart rate, workouts, and general daily activity
+The data includes weight, heart rate, workouts (not available via fitbit yet), and general daily activity

 ## visualizations are located in the data_visualization folder